josmar-crwdstffng/angular/devtools/docs/overview.md

 ![devtools tabs](assets/devtools-tabs.png)

-In the top-right corner of Angular DevTools you'll find which version of Angular is running on the page as well as the latest commit hash for the extension.
+In the top-right corner of Angular DevTools you will find which version of Angular is running on the page as well as the latest commit hash for the extension.

 ## Bug reports